Chrome (video game)

-Chrome is a 2003 first-person shooter video game developed by Techland and published by Gathering of Developers in Europe and Strategy First in North America.
+Chrome is a 2003 first-person shooter video game developed by Techland and published by Gathering in Europe and Strategy First in North America.
 It was re-released with additional levels in 2004 as Advanced Battlegrounds: The Future of Combat (in some countries called Chrome: Gold Edition).
 A prequel, Chrome SpecForce, was released in 2005.
 In March 2006, Techland announced a sequel, which would feature the latest version of the Chrome Engine, but was reported to be "on hold" soon after.